This list is part of the Open Access Directory.

 How do I search the project feeds?

-Use the TagTeam search engine for the OATP hub.
+Use the TagTeam search engine for the OATP hub (at the bottom of the left sidebar).
 You needn't be a registered TagTeam user to do so.
 The search engine covers all the OATP tag records back to the launch of the project in 2009.
+For more details, see the section of the TagTeam manual on searching.

 Yes.
 See the conventions for creating new project tags.